 We have found that the lava rocks should be replaced every two to three years as they become clogged and become ineffective.
 BioBalls are designed to provide over 30 square inches of surface area per piece for beneficial bacteria to attach.
 They can be put into media bags.
 A set contains 100 pieces.
 Use one set for MicroFalls, two sets for Mini or small Signature Series, three to four sets for Standard BioFalls and 6000 Series.

 EcoBlast is a product that helps remove the algae from the rocks of the waterfall.
 It is a dry application and is safe for fish and plants.
-If you have an IonGen you will not need this item.
-Click here on EcoBlast to get more information on sizes of this product.
+If you have an IonGen you will not need this item or may only need in the spring to clean up the waterfall.
+Click here on EcoBlast or AlgaeOff® to get more information on sizes of this product.

 For those of you who want to do a spring clean out yourself, look over the list of products and order the items you need.
 After the first year, the clean out pump will have paid for itself.

 1. A screen around your pump will prevent fish from being sucked in while you drain the pond.

 Use 1.5 or 2 inch flexible PVC pipe or similar material to discharge the water.
 First fill up your container for the fish with this water.
 Again make sure your container is large enough for your fish and frogs and cover with a piece of plywood or a net to keep them from jumping out.
 Then you can control the discharge of water but directing it into landscaped areas.
 It will fertilize as it waters.

 2. When the pond water settles down to 9 to 12 inches deep, unplug the pump and net the fish.
 It is easier to catch the fish when the water is low.
 Once you have all your fish and frogs in the container, cover it, since Koi and frogs will jump out.

 3. If your pond is 3 years or older, you may need to divide your plants now.
 Read the Plant Division article for instructions for dividing and replanting your plants.